-Recommendation 8.1: The Board should establish a remuneration committee which:

-- · has at least three members;

-- consists of a majority of independent directors; and

-- is chaired by an independent director.

-- the charter of the committee;

-- the members of the committee; and

-- as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.
+- (a) establish a remuneration committee which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director. and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

 The Board currently consists of four Directors, one of whom is the Executive Chairman.
-In view of the current size of the Board, the Board considers it more effective to set aside time at Board meetings, where an independent director assumes the role of chair to specifically address the matters that would have been ordinarily attended to by the Remuneration Committee.
+In view of the current size of the Board, the Board considers it more effective to set aside time at Board meetings, where an independent Director assumes the role of chair to specifically address the matters that would have been ordinarily attended to by the Remuneration Committee.

-The Board operates in accordance with the formal Remuneration Committee Charter, which has been adopted by the Board and is available from the Corporate Governance section of the Company's website.
-An independent Director assumes the role of chair at the Board meeting held
+The Board operates in accordance with a formal Remuneration Committee Charter which sets out the processes the Board employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+The Charter is available from the Corporate Governance section of the Company's website.
+An independent Director assumes the role of chair at the Board meeting held.

-Recommendation 8.2: A company should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
+Recommendation 8.2: A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.

-The Company determines the remuneration of its non-executive and executive Directors and other senior executives in accordance with its Remuneration Committee Charter, a copy of which is available from the Corporate Governance section of the Company's website.
+The Company determines the remuneration of its Non-executive and executive Directors and other senior executives in accordance with its Remuneration Committee Charter, a copy of which is available from the Corporate Governance section of the Company's website.

 Each member of the Senior Executive Team signs a letter of appointment covering a range of matters including their duties, rights, responsibilities, fees, any entitlements on termination and job description.
-Further information on Directors' and executives' remuneration, including principles used to determine remuneration is set out in the Directors' Report section of the 30 June 2020 Annual Financial Report under the heading Remuneration Report.
+Further information on Directors' and executives' remuneration, including principles used to determine remuneration is set out in the Directors' Report section of the 30 June 2021 Annual Financial Report under the heading Remuneration Report.